-The AI Safety Research Program is a four-month-long project bringing together talented students and junior researchers with a deep interest in long-term AI safety research.
-We want to create a creative and inspiring research environment, help prospective alignment researchers work on AI safety research problems, gain a better understanding of the AI alignment field, improve their research skills, and bring them closer to the existing research community.
+The AI Safety Research Program was a four-month-long project bringing together talented students and junior researchers with a deep interest in long-term AI safety research, aiming to together create a creative and inspiring research environment, help prospective alignment researchers work on AI safety research problems, gain a better understanding of the AI alignment field, improve their research skills, and bring them closer to the existing research community.

 To hear about similar events in the future, you can subscribe to our mailing list.

 The 2019 program ran from October 2019 to March 2020, with following structure: